Recreational water quality is important for health

 - illegal discharges of effluent from milking sheds or piggeries directly into waterways.

-Effluent from dairy cow milking sheds is often irrigated back onto the farm land.
-In some cases, this effluent may still enter waterways, for example if:
+Effluent from milking sheds is often irrigated back onto the farm land.
+In some cases, this effluent may still enter waterways, if:

-- rainfall washes away dairy effluent that was deposited onto pasture
+- rainfall washes away dairy effluent after it is deposited onto pasture

 - the ground is too wet for the irrigated effluent to soak in